kj-in-AL/jg-micro/README.md

 Section 18: Distributed Tracing, but SC Sleuth and Zipkin are not supported in 2022.0.0 and beyond

 Section 19: Circuit Breaking and Retry with Resilience4j

+Section 21: Adding new microservice (distributed tracing features in 20 are outdated)